 Vishing is designed to use the same area code as the user when placing a call.
 If a number using the same area code is not available, a number with a different area code from the same country or region will be used.

 For countries or regions not listed above, vishing can still be conducted, but the phone call will use a United States phone number.

-Aside from your normal subscription fee, KnowBe4 does not charge for vishing your users.
+Important: Aside from your normal subscription fee, KnowBe4 does not charge for vishing your users.
 However, domestic or international call rates may apply.
 KnowBe4 is not liable for any charges incurred by your users as a result of any aspect of this feature.
 Check with your telephone service provider for more information about possible charges.

 Creating a Vishing Campaign